mlavin/django-all-access/docs/contributing.rst

 https://help.github.com/articles/using-pull-requests.

 Pull requests are a place for the code to be reviewed before it is merged.
-This review will go over the coding style as well as if it solves the problem indended and fits in the scope of the project.
+This review will go over the coding style as well as if it solves the problem intended and fits in the scope of the project.
 It may be a long discussion or it might just be a simple thank you.

-Not necessarily every request will be merged but you should not take it personally if you change is not accepted.
-If you want to increase the chances of your change being incorporated then here are some tips.
+Not necessarily every request will be merged but you should not take it personally if your change is not accepted.
+If you want to increase the chances of your change being incorporated, here are some tips.

 - Address a known issue.
 Preference is given to a request that fixes a currently open issue.
 - Include documentation and tests when appropriate.
 New features should be tested and documented.
-Bugfixes should include tests which demostrate the problem.
+Bugfixes should include tests which demonstrate the problem.
 - Keep it simple.
-It's difficult to review a large block of code so try to keep the scope of the change small.
+It's difficult to review a large block of code, so try to keep the scope of the change small.

-If you aren't sure if a particular change is a good idea or if it would be helpful to other users then `just ask <http://groups.google.com/group/django-all-access>`_.
+If you aren't sure if a particular change is a good idea, or if it would be helpful to other users, `just ask <http://groups.google.com/group/django-all-access>`_.
 You should also feel free to ask for help writing tests or writing documentation if you aren't sure how to go about it.